-Human Rights Ethics and compliance policies In order to be a sustainable business, the CCBJH Group must fulfill its social responsibilities and every individual employee should always act appropriately.
-As part of this, we have enacted the Code of Business Conduct and Ethics, and we promote a corporate culture that emphasizes ethics and compliance.
-In line with one of our Values, we value acting with integrity and trust.
-The Code of Business Conduct and Ethics covers four areas: appropriate conduct, respect for human rights, managing stakeholders and conflicts of interest.
-All employees are expected to observe all laws and regulations as well as the Code, internal rules, and workplace principles.
-They are also expected to act with integrity and honesty, to think before acting, and to seek guidance when in doubt.
-Compliance education To further foster and instill high ethical standards and compliance awareness within the Group, we regularly disseminate ethics and compliance bulletins to all employees, and implement awareness and education activities, including training for specific groups-such as management or new employees-and e-learning for all employees.
-Ethics and compliance reporting systems We have set up the Ethics & Compliance Reporting Hotline (a dedicated email address and telephone number) so employees can directly consult about matters that may conflict with the code of Business Conduct and Ethics.
+To further foster and instill high ethical standards and compliance awareness within the Group, we regularly disseminate ethics and compliance bulletins to all employees, and implement awareness and education activities, including training for specific groups-such as management or new employees-and e-learning for all employees.

+Ethics and compliance reporting systems

+We have set up the Ethics & Compliance Reporting Hotline (a dedicated email address and telephone number) so employees can directly consult about matters that may conflict with the code of Business Conduct and Ethics.
 Anonymous consultation is available, and we are striving to raise awareness of the hotline and create an environment that facilitates consultation by a variety of means.
 These include issuing ethics and compliance bulletins, posting hotline contact details on our intranet, and displaying posters in workplaces.
 When a report is received, it is investigated and if a violation is deemed to have occurred, it is dealt with appropriately and corrective measures are taken.
 We also strive to protect employees in the process of a consultation, and prohibit the disadvantageous treatment of any employee who initiates a report.

-Let's observe the Code Of Business Conduct & Ethics As declared in MVV, we CCBJH Group puts value on acting with integrity (sincerity and trust.)
-Requirements for all employees - Observing the laws and regulations, the Code of Business Conduct & Ethics, as well as internal rules and workplace disciplines. - +Judging sensibly, and avoiding behaviors that can be regarded as inappropriate. - Also in private life, strictly refraining from actions that can damage the company's honor and profit.
+Ethics and compliance poster

+VALUE CREATION INITIATIVES SECTION 2 FOUNDATION FOR VALUE CREATION

+Human Rights

-Ethics and compliance poster Respect for human rights The CCBJH Group recognizes that respect for human rights is the basis of corporate activities for the sustainability of communities.
+Respect for human rights

+The CCBJH Group recognizes that respect for human rights is the basis of corporate activities for the sustainability of communities.
 We actively implement initiatives to ensure the respect for human rights.

 We ensure compliance with the Supplier Guiding Principles, which are a vital pillar of The Coca-Cola Company's human rights and workplace accountability programs, across the entire value chain.

-Human Rights Policy The CCBJH Group has formulated a Human Rights Policy to ensure its business activities comply with international human rights principles that promote and protect human rights, including the Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.
+Human Rights Policy

+The CCBJH Group has formulated a Human Rights Policy to ensure its business activities comply with international human rights principles that promote and protect human rights, including the Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.

 In accordance with this policy, we strive to thoroughly respect the rights of all, to help resolve various issues in Japan and globally, and to establish respect for human rights in the workplace.

-Items defined in the Human Rights Policy Respect for human rights Prohibition of forced labor Relationship with communities and stakeholders Prohibition of child labor Diversity and inclusion Labor conditions Freedom of association and right to collective bargaining Healthy living Workplace security Guidance for employees and reporting Educational activities in-house To deepen our understanding of respect for human rights, we conduct rank-based training and e-learning as well as raise awareness by sharing information via the company
+Items defined in the Human Rights Policy Respect for human rights Prohibition of forced labor Relationship with communities and stakeholders Prohibition of child labor Diversity and inclusion Labor conditions Freedom of association and right to collective bargaining Healthy living Workplace security Guidance for employees and reporting

-Q
+Educational activities in-house

-FOUNDATION FOR VALUE CREATION SECTION 3 intranet with regard to compliance with Japan's Labor Standards Act and encouraging employees to take annual paid leave.
+To deepen our understanding of respect for human rights, we conduct rank-based training and e-learning as well as raise awareness by sharing information via the company intranet with regard to compliance with Japan's Labor Standards Act and encouraging employees to take annual paid leave.
 Through these activities, we are creating vibrant, sound workplaces and fostering employees who take ownership of human rights issues, are considerate of others and always act from the other person's point of view.

+Details of human rights policy

-Supplier Guiding Principles The Supplier Guiding Principles are a set of guidelines for ensuring that suppliers understand and promote our values, such as the highest standards of quality, integrity, excellence, and legal compliance.
+Supplier Guiding Principles

+The Supplier Guiding Principles are a set of guidelines for ensuring that suppliers understand and promote our values, such as the highest standards of quality, integrity, excellence, and legal compliance.
 Based on these, we require suppliers to build and implement ethical business processes that comply with laws and regulations.

 From the perspective of human rights due diligence, we clearly prohibit child labor, forced labor, abuse and discrimination and provide safe and healthy workplaces with appropriate working hours and wages.